Skip to main content

 The lightweight plastic construction is flexible enough to survive quite a bit of abuse.
 And if they come in contact with water, no worries, they’re fully waterproof.

 You can rinse them under tap water to get them perfectly clean again.
-And the IP67 rating is also the highest protection against dust and sand, just in case they get buried in a playground.
+The IP67 rating is also the highest protection against dust and sand, just in case they get buried in a playground.

 You connect them with Bluetooth or a 3.5mm cable.
-The AUX cable has a splitter that enables another wired headphones to connect to the same music source, so 2 kids can listen together.
+The AUX cable has a splitter that enables other wired headphones to connect to the same music source so 2 kids can listen together.

 BuddyPhones Play+